Fighting for forgotten communities in the Dominican Republic | CWS

 A new CWS program, launching in partnership with Servicio Social de Iglesias Dominicanas and Growing Hope Globally, is going to help this forgotten village on the path out of poverty.
 Over the next three years, we’ll be teaming up with Francia and her Association to help families improve their harvests and become more food secure.
 We’ll help them repair the greenhouse and bring it back to being fully operational.
 The experts on our program team, including two agricultural experts from the Ministry of Agriculture, will provide technical help and will lead classes and information sessions.
 We will also provide micro loans to families to help them get started.

-Cruz de Cabrera Abajo is one of 13 communities in the Dominican Republic that will be participating in this new program.
-Three hundred members of community organizations, most of whom are women, will focus on financial literacy, business skills and learning about specific agricultural techniques that they can use to better provide for their families.
+Cruz de Cabrera Abajo is one of 12 community organizations in seven villages in the Dominican Republic that will be participating in this new program.
+Roughly 250 members of community organizations, most of whom are women, will focus on financial literacy, business skills and learning about specific agricultural techniques that they can use to better provide for their families.
 Our goal is to help them become more food secure and to build their confidence to embark on self-sustaining income generating activities.